pmotch/surgical-mask-clip/README.md

 - See various articles on how to get Blender prepared for 3D Print modeling.
 It's not by default, so you'll want to do that.
 - The model is in millimeters.
-- The "Floor" included in the model is of the dimentions of the Prusa i3 MK3 build plate
+- The "Floor" included in the model is of the dimensions of the Prusa i3 MK3 build plate
 - Enable in addons "Mesh: 3D-Print Toolbox".
 It's used to export the STL and check for 3D printing modeling problems.

 # Printer and slicer settings